formabble/releases/docs/details/shards/General/ForEach.md

   ```
   `$0` will take the value of 1 and then 2 and then 3 accordingly.

+- When iterating over a sequence with elements of different types, `$0` will adopt the type of the current element it is iterating over, convert its type as necessary.

 - If a table was provided as input, the variable `$0` will be the current key of the table it is iterating over while `$1` will take the value associated with the key.
   For example:
   ```shards